Where should I install Alarms in my home?

 By using RadioLINK, alarms can be interconnected wirelessly using Radio Frequency signals to reduce the time and disruption from running cabling between the alarms.

 If you are still unsure what type of alarm you need, why not use your handy Product Selector.
 Simply follow the steps and we will recommend the most suitable alarm for your requirements.
+Did you know you can also find your local approved stockist with our easy-to-use postcode search tool?

 Where to install your Fire and Carbon Monoxide Alarms